Data-driven stabilization of continuous-time systems with noisy input-output data: Data-driven stabilization

 holds for a.e.~$t \in[0,\tau_k]$ and all $k=1,\dots, K$. \end{assumption}

-We also assume that the data-embedded operator $H$ introduced in Section~\ref{sec:characterization_data_consistency} is surjective.
-Recall that $H$ is a continuous-time counterpart of a data Hankel matrix used in discrete-time data-driven control. \begin{assumption} The operator $H \in \mathcal{L}(\Ht,\mathbb{R}^{qL})$ defined by \eqref{eq:H_def} is surjective. \end{assumption}
+We make an assumption on the data-embedded operator $H$ introduced in Section~\ref{sec:characterization_data_consistency}.
+Recall that $H$ is a continuous-time counterpart of a data Hankel matrix used in discrete-time data-driven control. \begin{assumption} The matrix $HH^* \in \mathbb{R}^{qL\times qL}$ given in \eqref{eq:HH_decompose} is invertible. \end{assumption}

-The operator $H$ is surjective if and only if the matrix $HH^*$ is invertible (see, e.g., \cite[Proposition~12.1.3]{Tucsnak2009}).
-Therefore, we can numerically check whether Assumption~\ref{assump:surjectivity} is satisfied, by using Proposition~\ref{prop:adjoint} and \eqref{eq:HH_decompose}.
-In Section~\ref{sec:surjectivity}, we will discuss the relation between this surjective property and data informativity for system identification in the noise-free setting.
+We can numerically check whether Assumption~\ref{assump:surjectivity} is satisfied, using Proposition~\ref{prop:adjoint} and \eqref{eq:HH_decompose}.
+In Section~\ref{sec:surjectivity}, we will see that in the noise-free setting, this invertibility property is equivalent to data informativity for system identification.

 We define $J_{p}\in \mathbb{R}^{p \times qL}$ and $\mathcal{N}\in \mathbb{S}^{2qL}$ by